-The current focus is on ore grade control, minimizing dilution and leaving behind non-profitable or marginal material.
+Our current focus is to reduce costs inpart by focucing on ore grade control, minimizing dilution and leaving behind nonprofitable or marginal material.
 In previous years there has been an emphasis to maximize ore tonnage, at the detriment of grade.
-This current focus on grade control, coupled with a number of mining and process initiatives is intended to drive down per ounce cash operating costs and improve overall operating performance.
+The focus on grade control, along with a number of mining and process initiatives is intended to lower cash operating costs per ounce and improve the overall operating performance.
+Some initiatives to reduce costs include decreasing the length of development needed from the primary ramp to access ore, postponing the mining of low grade narrow ore bodies that may require additional development, and extraction of high-grade ore by the selective removal of pillars.